kaist-dmlab/SELFIE/README.md

 ```
 ## 4. Noise Injection
 Except ANIMAL-10N dataset, since all data sets are clean, we artifically corrupted CIFAR-10, CIFAR-100 and Tiny-ImageNet datasets using a typical method for the evaluation of noisy labels.
+- *Pair Noise*
+- *Symmetry Noise*

+As for *realistically noisy* ANIMAL-10N dataset, the noise rate of training data is found at *8%* by the corss-validation with grid search.

 ## 5. Configuration